 |---|---|---|

-| Roth Conversions | Move funds from tax-deferred to tax-free accounts | Lower income years before RMDs begin |
+| Roth Conversions | Move funds from tax-deferred to tax-free accounts | Lower-income years before RMDs begin |

 | Retirement Timing Planning | Use income gaps before Social Security | Between retirement and age 70 |

-| Qualified Charitable Distributions | Donate directly from IRAs after age 70½ | Reduces taxable income while giving to charity |
+| Qualified Charitable Distributions | Donate directly from IRAs after age 70½ | May reduce taxable income while supporting charitable goals |

 | Tax Diversification | Maintain taxable, tax-deferred, and Roth accounts | Provides flexibility for retirement withdrawals |